::: Island of Hawaii Postmarks, Part 3 - Keaau to Niulii :::

 Usage: October 18, 1882 to May 20, 1896

 The dates are illegible in the middle years.
-On January 28, 1891, postmaster Smithies
+On July 8, 1889 and again on January 28, 1891, postmaster Smithies

 complained about the failure of the dates to print.